New speakers are being confirmed daily. Please check back often to see the latest additions to the conference program.

 Mark Matthews is the maintainer of MySQL’s JDBC driver, and is an architect for the enterprise tools team.

 Giuseppe Maxia, a.k.a.
-“The Data Charmer” works as QA Director at Continuent.
+“The Data Charmer” is the MySQL community team lead at Sun Microsystems.

 He’s an active member of the MySQL community and long timer open source enthusiast.